Addiction and Self-Medicating

 One of the most important aspects of treating addiction is to discover whether any underlying mental or physical conditions contribute to the use of drugs and alcohol.
 Self-medicating is a term that refers to the use of drugs and alcohol to treat a condition that is typically treated in a medical or therapeutic setting.
 For instance, someone with depression may abuse drugs to feel better about themselves or their life in general.

 Trauma and Addiction

 Self-medicating may be more common for those who have experienced a traumatic event, according to psychologists.
-Trauma can include any situation where there was an emergency situation, loss or abuse, whether physical or mental, present.
+Trauma can include any situation where there was an emergency, loss or abuse, whether physical or mental, present.

 Losing a parent at an early age is one example of trauma that can lead to post-traumatic stress disorder (PTSD).
 PTSD is an important aspect of the self-medication theory for some psychology experts since it is thought that the development of PTSD can be linked to addiction.